 With at least a bachelor's degree and related work experience, these managers organize all aspects of hiring new employees for a company or organization.
 About as fast as average employment growth of 13% was anticipated by the BLS from 2010-2020, for this profession that offered an annual median salary of $99,720 in 2012.

 Underwriters normally have bachelor's degrees, and certifications might be needed to advance within the profession.
 Underwriters evaluate insurance applications and decide which clients to cover and how much they should be charged.
 Employment growth was predicted by the BLS to be slower than average, at only 6%, from 2010-2020.
 In 2012, insurance underwriters earned an annual median wage of $62,870, per the BLS.

 Related to Nursing Home Administrator: Job Description & Career Info

 Learn how to become a nursing home administrator.
 Research the education requirements, licensure and experience you will need...

 Nursing home administrators take charge of the many operations of an elderly care facility, such as managing finances,...

-The certified nursing home administrator must first acquire a degree - a bachelor's degree is accepted, however, the...
+The certified nursing home administrator must first acquire a degree - while a bachelor's degree is accepted, the master's...

 - Online Degrees for Becoming a Nursing Home Administrator